 9. Double-check your list before you head to a job.

-Can’t tell you how many times we have had to go back for some important item.
+I can’t tell you how many times we have had to go back for some important item.

 10. Confidence is the most important key to getting jobs.